Being a good trader is about developing certain mental qualities. It is the process of constantly pushing yourself to grow better and stronger.

 2. You feel confident in your ability to adapt to change.

-3. Mistakes, although uncomfortable, make you deeply inquisitive.
+3. Mistakes, although sometimes uncomfortable, make you deeply inquisitive and hungry for improvement.

 4. You genuinely celebrate other people’s success.